-Day 7: Thursday 1 October, Málaga
+Day 7: Thursday 29 September, Málaga

-- Walking tour of Málaga including the Museo Picasso and Cathedral
+- Walking tour of Málaga including the Cathedral, fortifications and Roman theatre (exteriors)

-- Museo Carmen-Thyssen Málaga
+- Museo Picasso

+- Malaga Museum at Palacio Aduana

 - Centre Pompidou Málaga

 Málaga, (malaka: fish salting place), was founded by the Phoenicians around 800 BC.
 The city grew to become a major port in Roman times, exporting olive oil and garum (fish paste), as well as copper, lead and iron from the mines in the mountains around Ronda.
 Málaga continued to flourish under Moorish rule from the 8th century AD and became a prosperous port of the Nasrid Kingdom of Granada.
 The city held out against the invading Christian armies until 1487 and displayed equal tenacity against Franco's fascists during the Spanish Civil War.